CSI4900/prj_ICNet_pytorch/README.md

 The pre-trained model **icnet_resnet50_197_0.710_best_model.pt** is under the folder `ckpt` (the model is uploaded to OneDrive instead of GitHub since the file is quite large).

+Below are the brief descriptions for some folders and scripts:

+- ckpt: This folder contains the output for both the inference and evaluation
+- dataset: This folder contains the datasets and some configuration files
+- inference.py: This script file is used to infer either an image or a video clip.
+The output will be stored under `./ckpt/inference_output`
+  - Usage: python inference.py --input PATH_TO_IMAGE_OR_VIDEO
+- inference_job.sh: This script is used to submit a job to run inference.py on Compute Canada

+Since we (Zechen and Shun Hei)  are not the original authors of this project, we can't give too much information here.
+It is recommended to use the debugger to better understand how other Python scripts work.

 # Updates
 - 2019.11.15: Change `crop_size=960`, the best mIoU increased to 71.0%.
 It took about 2 days.
 Get icnet_resnet50_197_0.710_best_model.pth, please check the [issues](https://github.com/liminn/ICNet-pytorch/issues)